OpenNebula/website/content/getting_started/understand_opennebula/opennebula_concepts/opennebula_overview.md

 Welcome to OpenNebula, the open source **Cloud & Edge Computing Platform** bringing real freedom to your Enterprise Cloud 🚀

 This page provides a high-level overview of the OpenNebula cloud model, architecture, and components.
-To familiarize yourself with OpenNebula and build an evaluation environment, we strongly recommend you follow the tutorials in our [Quick Start Guide]({{% relref "quick_start" %}}).
+To familiarize yourself with OpenNebula and build an evaluation environment, we strongly recommend you follow the tutorials in our [Getting Started Guide]({{% relref "getting_started" %}}).
 For a description of the steps needed to build a production environment, please refer to [Cloud Architecture Design]({{% relref "cloud_architecture_design#intro" %}}).

 OpenNebula is a **powerful, but easy-to-use, open source platform to build and manage enterprise clouds and virtualized Data Centers**.
 It combines existing virtualization technologies with advanced features for multi-tenancy, automatic provision and elasticity on private, hybrid, and edge environments.
 It unifies management of IT infrastructure and applications, preventing vendor lock-in and reducing complexity, resource consumption, and operational costs.